-We’ve done cellphone weather tracking through various apps often over the years.
+We’ve used cellphone weather tracking through various apps often over the years.
 Our favorite app to use is for our local weather channel – you’ll want to check out the app for your local area’s weather station.

 Data for Text or Facetime

 We’ve used Facetime when he’s up on the roof adjusting our antenna, or in the attic working with the antenna amplifier.
-I’ll stand next to the TV and show him the signal strength so he can adjust until it’s at its strongest level.
+I’ll stand next to the TV and show him the signal strength fluctuations so he can adjust until it’s at its strongest steady level.

-That way she’s not stuck at the house unable to run errands or wondering when that delightful pot roast needs to be finished.
+That way she’s not stuck at the house unable to run errands or wondering when her delightful pot roast needs to be finished.
 It’s easy for her to track our progress over the hours until we arrive.

-And before taking a trip I like to use the “NOTES” section of my iPhone for a list of things we need to do before leaving home.
+And before leaving for a trip I like to use the “NOTES” section of my iPhone for a list of things we need to do before leaving home.